 - EHS-F distributed storm water education bookmarks to the campus bookstore and library.
-Due to the Covid-19 Pandemic, most events, like Welcome Back and Earth Day, were virtual and distribution could not occur.
-However, storm water informational mouse pads continue to be utilized in some select computer labs/stations and other spaces on campus and are replaced when requested or on an as-needed basis. - EHS-F maintains and updates a bulletin board in the Facilities & Operations break area within the Hubbard Building to promote aspects of storm water management/BMPs.
+Storm water informational mouse pads continue to be utilized in some select computer labs/stations and other spaces on campus and are replaced when requested or on an as-needed basis. - EHS-F maintains and updates a bulletin board in the Facilities & Operations break area within the Hubbard Building to promote aspects of storm water management/BMPs.
 Additionally, a display case is located at the Harrison Parking ramp near a high traffic/pedestrian walkway.
-Storm water information is displayed in this location with an overall theme of "Healthy Planet, Healthy People". - EHS-F directs contractors to the UM Contractor Guidelines webpage which provides information on how to avoid spills and prevent potential releases to storm drains.
-These resources, along with kick-off meetings, are used to educate contractors and project managers about storm water management and the protection of drains and surface water. - At UMF, the campus community is instructed through trainings, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
+Storm water information is displayed in this location with an overall theme of "Healthy Planet, Healthy People". - EHS-F directs contractors to the U-M Contractor Guidelines webpage which provides information on how to avoid spills and prevent potential releases to storm drains.
+These resources, along with kick-off meetings, are used to educate contractors and project managers about storm water management and the protection of drains and surface water.

+• At UMF, the campus community is instructed through trainings, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
 Additionally, individuals are instructed to always attempt to protect nearby drains if a material is spilled in the area, if it is safe to do so.